 Check what national legislation exists in your country with respect to IP.
-Where your institution or country lacks a national legislative framework and /or institutional policy relating to IP protection and enforcement, you may consider looking to existing international norms and standards that relate to contractual terms and conditions.
-Although this will not be legally binding where your country has not acceded to the relevant treaties and conventions, it is nonetheless a useful starting point when thinking through clauses in contracts with research partners, particularly those from another country.
+Where your institution or county lacks a national legislative framework and /or institutional policy relating to IP protection and enforcement, you may consider looking to existing international norms and standards that relate to contractual terms and conditions.
+Although this will not be legally binding where national legislation does not subscribe to these conventions, it is nonetheless a useful starting point when thinking through clauses in contracts with research partners, particularly those from another country.
 Refer, for example, to WTO's Trade Related Aspects of Intellectual Property Rights (TRIPS) Agreement, other effective national legislative frameworks from developing countries (e.g. South Africa's Intellectual Property Rights from Publicly Financed R&D Act (2008)), and related policies.
 Other international sources include the following treaties: the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, the WIPO Copyright Treaty (WCT), the Patent Cooperation Treaty (PCT).